mortenskoett/conn-checker/README.md

 # conn-checker
-Program to check connection to URLS before crawls
+Tool to check connection to URL's.